cloudify-cosmo/docs.getcloudify.org/content/installation/bootstrapping.md

    * `admin_username` - The name of the Admin user.
    * `admin_password` - The password of the Admin user.
 If you do not specify a password, it is automatically generated during bootstrapping.
 The password will be displayed at the end of the bootstrapping process.

+#### Step 3: Start the Bootstrap Process

-4. Start the bootstrap by running the following command.
+Start the bootstrap by running the following command.
    {{< gsHighlight   bash  >}}
    cfy bootstrap simple-manager-blueprint.yaml -i simple-manager-blueprint-inputs.yaml
    {{< /gsHighlight >}}

-5. Validate the Installation
+#### Step 4: Validate the Installation

 When the process is complete, you have an operational Cloudify Manager.
 You can verify completion by making a `status` call.<br>
 The Cloudify Web user interface is available (to Premium customers) by accessing the Manager on port 80.

 An example output:
 {{< gsHighlight  sh  >}}
 $ cfy status

 ...

 Retrieving manager services status... [ip=127.0.0.1]

 Services:
    +--------------------------------+---------+
    |            service             |  status |
    +--------------------------------+---------+